 Conlin’s soldier records show that he engaged in many Virginia battles including First Bull Run; Suffolk (January 30, 1863); Spotsylvania Court House (May 18, 1864); North Anna (May 23-26, 1864); Totopotomoy Creek (May 28-30, 1864); Cold Harbor (May 31-June 12, 1864); Petersburg where he was slightly wounded (June 16, 1864); Deep Bottom (July 28, 1864); Petersburg (July 30, 1864); Deep Bottom (August 25, 1864); Reem’s Station (August 28, 1864); and Boydton Plank Road (November 27, 1864).
 He was captured at Boydton Plank Road; upon his release he gave important information to Major General Winfield Scott Hancock that led to the freeing of 10 Union soldiers and the capture of the battle flag of the 25th North Carolina Regiment, 150 Confederates, and three guns.

-After the War, Conlin worked for the Post Office for 42 years and was appointed to take charge of the Van Brunt Station in 1884, reporting to work until just before he died.
+In civilian life, Conlin worked for the Post Office for 42 years and was appointed to take charge of the Van Brunt Station in 1884, reporting to work until just before he died.
 In 1880, his application for an invalid pension was approved, certificate 279,720.
 A past commander of the Thatford Post #3 of the G.A.R., he also was a member of the Ulysses S. Grant Post #327.
 He was the grand marshal of the Memorial Day Parade in 1908.

 According to his obituaries in the Brooklyn Daily Eagle and the New York Tribune, three of his brothers were well known.
 His eldest brother, Peter was a mounted policeman and police captain in New York City.
 Another brother, whose stage name was William Florence (and who also is interred at Green-Wood), achieved great fame in the theater.
 The New York Tribune reports that Benjamin had many souvenirs and books that belonged to “Billy” Florence.
 And his brother, Edwin Conlin, a commander of the Washington Grays, served in the Civil War.
 He last lived at 395 Seventh Avenue in Brooklyn having called South Brooklyn home for 43 years.
 His obituary in the New York Tribune attributes his death to acute gastritis.